Muhammad Ali: Later career

 In February 1978, Ali faced Leon Spinks at the Hilton Hotel in Las Vegas.
 At the time, Spinks had only seven professional fights to his credit, and had recently fought a draw with journeyman Scott LeDoux.
-Ali sparred less than two dozen rounds in preparation for the fight, and was seriously out of shape by the opening bell.
+Ali sparred less than two dozen rounds in preparation for the fight and was seriously out of shape by the opening bell.
 He lost the title by split decision.
 A rematch occurred in September at the Superdome in New Orleans, Louisiana.
 70,000 people attended the bout and paid a total of $6 million admission, making it the largest live gate in boxing history at that time.
-Ali won a unanimous decision in an uninspiring fight, with referee Lucien Joubert scoring rounds 10-4, judge Ernie Cojoe 10-4, and judge Herman Preis 11-4.
+Ali won a unanimous decision in an uninspiring fight, with referee Lucien Joubert scoring rounds 10–4, judge Ernie Cojoe 10–4, and judge Herman Preis 11–4.
 This made Ali the first heavyweight champion to win the belt three times.

 Following this win, on July 27, 1979, Ali announced his retirement from boxing.
 His retirement was short-lived, however; Ali announced his comeback to face Larry Holmes for the WBC belt in an attempt to win the heavyweight championship an unprecedented fourth time.
 The fight was largely motivated by Ali's need for money.
 Boxing writer Richie Giachetti said, "Larry didn't want to fight Ali.
 He knew Ali had nothing left; he knew it would be a horror."

 It was around this time that Ali started struggling with vocal stutters and trembling hands.
 The Nevada Athletic Commission (NAC) ordered that he undergo a complete physical in Las Vegas before being allowed to fight again.
 Ali chose instead to check into the Mayo Clinic, who declared him fit to fight.
 Their opinion was accepted by the NAC on July 31, 1980, paving the way for Ali's return to the ring.

 Fight stoppage vs. Larry Holmes

 On October 2, 1980, Ali returned to the ring to fight Holmes at Caesars Palace in Las Vegas.
 Holmes, who fought under the nickname "The Easton Assassin", easily dominated Ali.
 After the tenth round, Angelo Dundee stepped into the ring and instructed the referee to stop the fight.
 It was the only time Ali ever lost by stoppage.

+Immediately after the fight, Ali was given painkillers and antidepressants, in violation of World Boxing Council rules prohibiting the administration of any drug before the postfight urinalysis.

-Giachetti called the fight "awful...the worst sports event I ever had to cover."
+Giachetti called the fight "awful...the worst sports event I ever had to cover".
 Actor Sylvester Stallone was ringside for the fight and said that it was like watching an autopsy on a man who is still alive.
 The Holmes fight is said to have contributed to Ali's Parkinson's syndrome.
 Despite pleas to definitively retire, Ali fought one last time on December 11, 1981, in Nassau, Bahamas, against Trevor Berbick, losing a ten-round decision.